aptech/docs/docs/CR-type.rst

 ::

-    //Create a matrix
+    // Create a matrix
     x = { 1 2,
           3 4 };

-    //Find type of 'x'
+    // Find type of 'x'
     x_type = type(x);

-After the above code, *x_type* will equal: 6, indicating that *x* is a matrix.
+After the above code, ``x_type`` will equal: 6, indicating that ``x`` is a matrix.

 Example 2
 +++++++++

 ::

-    //Create a string
+    // Create a string
     x = "myfile.dat";

-    //Find type of 'x'
+    // Find type of 'x'
     x_type = type(x);

-After the above code, *x_type* will equal: 13, indicating that *x* is a string.
+After the above code, ``x_type`` will equal: 13, indicating that ``x`` is a string.

 Remarks
 -------

 :func:`type` is often used to verify that inputs to a user defined procedure are valued.
-For example, if an input is a file name, then it must be a bstring:
+For example, if an input is a file name, then it must be a string:

 ::